namin/lms-verify/README.md

 ### Installation
 * Install [CVC4](https://cvc4.cs.stanford.edu/downloads/).
-* [Frama-C installation](http://frama-c.com/download.html) -- after installation, do `why3 config --detect` to configure the solvers -- without this extra step, examples that discharge to a backend will fail to verify!
+* Install [Frama-C](http://frama-c.com/download.html) -- after installation, do `why3 config --detect` to configure the solvers -- without this extra step, examples that discharge to a backend will fail to verify!

 ## Lessons Learned